savaki/automerge/README.md

 * int64
 * key value pair

-Underneath the logical data type is a raw data type, currently only varint and byte array.
+Underneath the logical data type is a raw data type, currently only varint and byte array.  varints are stored using a dynamic number of bytes in the same manner that protobuf uses.  byte arrays are stored as a varint that represents the length of the byte array followed by the bytes.

 ### dictionary_rle